ansys/pypim/README.rst

 -------------

 By default, PyPIM is configured externally instead of via code.
-Anywhere in the local storage, create a configuration file with the following format:
+Anywhere in the local storage, create a configuration file with this format:

 .. code-block:: json